George Johnstone Stoney: Stoney units

 Stoney proposed the first system of natural units in 1881.
 He realized that a fixed amount of charge was transferred per chemical bond affected during electrolysis, the elementary charge e, which could serve as a unit of charge, and that combined with other known universal constants, namely the speed of light c and the Newtonian constant of gravitation G, a complete system of units could be derived.
 He showed how to derive units of mass, length, time and electric charge as base units.
 Due to the form in which Coulomb's law was expressed, the constant 4πε0 was implicitly included, ε0 being the vacuum permittivity.

 Like Stoney, Planck independently derived a system of natural units (of similar scale) some decades after him, using different constants of nature.

 Hermann Weyl made a notable attempt to construct a unified theory by associating a gravitational unit of charge with the Stoney length.
 Weyl's theory led to significant mathematical innovations but his theory is generally thought to lack physical significance.

 Family

-Stoney married his cousin, Margaret Sophia Stoney, by whom he had had two sons and three daughters.
-For most of his decades in Dublin, Stoney resided in the Dundrum, Dublin neighbourhood.
-The street that he lived on was later renamed Stoney Road in his memory.
-After Stoney died in London, his cremated ashes were buried in St. Nahi's Church in Dundrum.
+Stoney married his cousin, Margaret Sophia Stoney, with whom he had two sons and three daughters.

-One of Stoney's sons, George Gerald Stoney FRS, was a scientist.
-His daughter Florence Stoney OBE was a radiologist while his daughter Edith is considered to be the first woman medical physicist.
-Stoney's most scientifically notable relative was his nephew, the Dublin-based physicist George Francis FitzGerald (1851–1901).
+One of Stoney's sons, George Gerald Stoney, was a scientist.
+His daughter Florence was a radiologist, while his daughter Edith is considered to be the first woman medical physicist.
+His most scientifically notable relative was his nephew, the Dublin-based physicist George Francis FitzGerald.

 His brother was the engineer Bindon Blood Stoney.

-Legacy
+He was second cousin of the grandfather of Ethel Sara Turing, the mother of Alan Turing.

+Awards and honours

+In 1899, Stoney became the first recipient of the Boyle Medal of the Royal Dublin Society.

-Stoney received an honorary Doctorate of Science (D.Sc.) from the University of Dublin in June 1902.
+Stoney received an honorary Doctor of Science (D.Sc.) from the University of Dublin in June 1902.

-Stoney and FitzGerald were in regular communication on scientific matters.
-In addition, on political matters, both Stoney and FitzGerald were active opponents of the Irish Home Rule Movement.
-In their political opinion, the spirit of Irish Home Rule and later Irish nationalism was contrary to the spirit of science.
-Stoney resigned from his job as Secretary of Queen's University of Ireland in 1882 in objection to a government decision to introduce "sectarianism" into the system; i.e., Stoney wanted to keep the system non-denominational, but the government acceded to Irish Catholic demands for Catholic institutions.

-In 1902, he was elected as a member to the American Philosophical Society.
+In 1902, Stoney was elected a Member of the American Philosophical Society.

 Craters on Mars and the Moon are named in his honour.